 maptools (written by Nicholas Lewin-Koh; Bivand and Lewin-Koh 2017) is another important package from this time.
 Initially maptools just contained a wrapper around shapelib and permitted the reading of ESRI Shapefiles into geometry nested lists.
 The corresponding and nowadays obsolete S3 class called “Map” stored this list alongside an attribute data frame.
 The work on the “Map” class representation was nevertheless important since it directly fed into sp prior to its publication on CRAN.

-This enables non-spatial data operations to work alongside spatial operations (see section 2.1.2).
+enabling data operations to work on geographic data (see section 2.1.2).

 Prominent R packages using sp include: gstat, for spatial and spatio-temporal geostatistics; geosphere, for spherical trigonometry; and adehabitat used for the analysis of habitat selection by animals (E. Pebesma and Graeler 2018; Calenge 2006; Hijmans 2016).

 While rgdal and sp solved many spatial issues, R was still lacked the ability to do geometric operations (see chapter 5).

 Colin Rundel addressed this issue by developing rgeos, an R interface to the open-source geometry library (GEOS) during a Google Summer of Coding project in 2010 (Bivand and Rundel 2017).